 These were actually pretty interesting in that the nuts marry a cinnamon-sugar glaze with just a little bit of pepper.
 They’re mostly sweet, but occasionally you might be surprised to get a little punch of cayenne.

-Overall, these are three elevated food offerings that won’t make or break your vacation, but certainly taste good alongside the drinks.
+Overall, these are three or four elevated food offerings that all taste great by themselves and largely pair well with the drinks.
 I’d suggest the nuts if you’re on the go or the charcuterie board if you’re in it for the long haul.
+The Steak Puff is a good option if you’re looking for a dish that’s probably more hefty than most restaurant appetizers.
 At nine bucks, the pretzel presents a little less value, but it’s fun alongside the beer.

 BaSeLiNE TAP HOUSE has proven to be a positive addition, offering a relaxing space in the middle of the hubbub that is a Walt Disney World theme park.
 The beer selections are above average at prices similar to what you’d pay for lesser offerings elsewhere and the food is better than it has any right to be.
 The wine and cocktail list is unlikely to impress, but the California Sunset is refreshing and you can always order a double shot of Fireball.